enamestry/lol_esports_analysis/README.md

-# League of Legends Esports Match Data Analysis
-This is a project for the University of Michigan course EECS 398: Practical Data Science.

 ## Introduction
 The dataset I chose to analyze for this project was League of Legends Esports Match Data for the year of 2024.